And then there are others – engineers, technicians and inventors – who spent their lives toiling away in the shadows on major projects.

 The first Minima was exhibited at the 1973 Motor Show: the tiny car was hoisted up to the 56th floor of the Montparnasse Tower for its official presentation to the press.
 The idea was fantastic, modern and economical.
 But unfortunately, the idea of a car for everyone was just a little ahead of its time.
 The Minima programme was abandoned.
 Forty years later, the Minima concept and the idea of a freely available car for city dwellers were adopted by a number of major car manufacturers and town planners working on urban transport solutions.

-For the 42nd edition of Rétromobile, we take a look back at the epic life of this engineer, presenting the various prototypes that marked some of the key stages of his life: the Minima which had remained within Bouffort’s family, the three-wheel prototype powered by a Terrot 500 engine which was rediscovered a year ago, one of the five Bisons, the VP 90 tracked vehicle which belongs to the Tank Museum and the Valmobile no. 0 which won over Japanese manufacturers.
+For the 42nd edition of Rétromobile, we took a look back at the epic life of this engineer, presenting the various prototypes that marked some of the key stages of his life: the Minima which had remained within Bouffort’s family, the three-wheel prototype powered by a Terrot 500 engine which was rediscovered a year ago, one of the five Bisons, the VP 90 tracked vehicle which belongs to the Tank Museum and the Valmobile no. 0 which won over Japanese manufacturers.